LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/001_introduction.md

 ### Clarification:

-The count of Historian John G. Gagliardo is not one that is necessarily helpful, as it counts the rough estimate of landed **knightly** estates.
+The count of Historian John G. Gagliardo is not necessarily accurate, as it counts the rough estimate of landed *knightly* estates.
-Many were, in fact, semi-independent political polities that had their own militaries, governments, foreign policies, etc.
-The number of such polities was often was well within the hundreds.
+Many were, in fact, semi-independent political polities that had their own militaries, governments, foreign policies, etc. and the number of such polities was often was well within the hundreds.
-Many, however, were simply landed knightly estates.
+Many, however, were simply landed knightly estates that do not fit standard definitions of independent polities.
-At its core, the question of how many semi-independent polities within the HRE existed depends entirely on what one defines as a political polity, and how one defines the cutoff between semi-independent and dependent.
+At its core, the question of how many semi-independent polities within the HRE existed at any given time depends entirely on what one defines as a political polity, and how one defines the cutoff between semi-independent and dependent.
 Most historians agree that, after the 13th century, answering inquiries on the number of political polities in the HRE with "several hundred" is accurate enough; any additional detail is subject to debate.

 [^1]: